 Layout of Aurangabad Cave No 7

-The cave has a verandah in front, supported by pillars.
-On both sides, there are shrines.
-The wall has two windows and a door in the centre.
+The cave has a veranda in front, supported by pillars.
+There are shrines on both the sides.
+The front wall has two windows and a door in the centre.
 The door leads to the interior of the cave.

 The main hall has a shrine in the middle.
 A circumambulation path goes around it.
 The shrine has a Buddha in bhadrasana pose, ringed by smaller Buddha images.
 There are four cells on each side of the hall.
 Of this, two cells have been turned into shrines.